JanHerca/urantiapedia/output/wikijs/en/article/Daniel_Love_Glazer/The_Father_Idea.md

 - Consider this characterization of the Eternal Son: “In the same sense that God is the Universal Father, the Son is the Universal Mother.” (p.
 79)
 - And on page 1289, we are told: “All soul evolving humans are literally the evolutionary sons of God the Father and God the Mother, the Supreme Being.”
-- Then there is the “local universe Mother Spirit.” ([UB 17:6.2](/en/The_Urantia_Book/17#p6_2))
+- Then there is the “local universe Mother Spirit.” (<a id="a106_53"></a>[UB 17:6.2](/en/The_Urantia_Book/17#p6_2))
-- Finally, one of the “parable prayers” which Jesus shared with his apostles contains the salutation, “Glorious Father and Mother in one parent combined.” ([UB 144:5.55](/en/The_Urantia_Book/144#p5_55))
+- Finally, one of the “parable prayers” which Jesus shared with his apostles contains the salutation, “Glorious Father and Mother in one parent combined.” (<a id="a107_156"></a>[UB 144:5.55](/en/The_Urantia_Book/144#p5_55))

 These passages, and other, similar ones, demonstrate that _The Urantia Book_ does indicate that what we might call “God the Mother” idea does have a legitimate place.
 At the same time, the overwhelming testimony of the Urantia revelation is that, as regards the first Person of the Trinity, “Father” is the most appropriate name in our mortal universe frame of reference.
 Of many supporting passages I could cite, I will content myself with the following, written by a Divine Counselor:

 > First and last — eternally — the infinite God is a _Father_.
 Of all the possible titles by which he might appropriately be known, I have been instructed to portray the God of all creation as the Universal Father....
 In all his personal relations with the creature personalities of the universes, the First Source and Center is always and consistently a loving Father.
 God is a Father in the highest sense of the term.
-He is eternally motivated by the perfect idealism of divine love, and that tender nature finds its strongest expression and greatest satisfaction in loving and being loved. ([UB 4:4.6](/en/The_Urantia_Book/4#p4_6)) [emphasis in the original]
+He is eternally motivated by the perfect idealism of divine love, and that tender nature finds its strongest expression and greatest satisfaction in loving and being loved. (<a id="a111_594"></a>[UB 4:4.6](/en/The_Urantia_Book/4#p4_6)) [emphasis in the original]

 We who accept _The Urantia Book_ as an epochal revelation of divine truth should bear in mind that Divine Counselors are Trinity-origin beings who “are the perfection of the divine counsel of the Paradise Trinity.”
-They “represent, in fact _are_ the counsel of perfection.” ([UB 19:3.6](/en/The_Urantia_Book/19#p3_6)) [emphasis in the original]
+They “represent, in fact _are_ the counsel of perfection.” (<a id="a113_275"></a>[UB 19:3.6](/en/The_Urantia_Book/19#p3_6)) [emphasis in the original]

 ## The Contemporary Conflict